ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 ![Compare-cost-table-bigger-cache-config-2](cost_table_bigger_cache_2.png)

 #### Discussion
-- Index cost is smaller than sequential cost when s is near 0: **index improve performance when it determines only a few row.**
+- Index cost is smaller than sequential cost when s is near 0: **index improve performance when it determines only a few rows.**
 - Regardless of the cache size available, the difference between the worst and the best index cost is significant when s increases.
 When retrieve a relatively high number of rows from the table, index correlation has a big impact on the whole index scan process.
 - In the worst case, the index cost increases extremely fast when s increases.
 The query only need to targets more than about 2% number of rows in the table to be more expensive than a full table scan.